czbiohub-sf/GenoPrimer/README.md

 ## Inputs

-- A csv file containing minimumlly three columns (with the exact names):
+- A csv file containing minimumlly three columns (with the exact names), each row is a separate design:
   - **ref**
       The genome/build version, takes two possible values: ensembl_GRCh38_latest or NCBI_refseq_GRCh38.p14
   - **chr**